wlads/reefpoints/_posts/2013-01-07-building-an-ember-app-with-rails-api-part-1.md

 So let's create that `Ember` controller.
 This will act as the primary application serving controller that is hit when people visit the app.

 {% highlight ruby %}
-class EmberController < ApplicationController::Base; end
+class EmberController < ActionController::Base; end
 {% endhighlight %}

 Note that we are inheriting from `ApplicationController::Base` this time and not `ApplicationController`.
 This was the controller actions can respondt to non `JSON` requests.